Dual Credit

 - An earned master’s degree in mathematics from a regionally accredited institution of higher education.
 Or an earned degree from a regionally accredited institution of higher education with at least 18 graduate credit hours in Mathematics.

-Consideration for provisional plan of study: A teacher would be considered and possibly placed on a provisional plan of study if they satisfied the following:
+A teacher would be considered and possibly placed on a provisional plan of study to teach MTH 261 if they satisfied the following:

 - An earned master’s degree with 18 credit hours in mathematics without the required grade in Advanced Calculus.